ArduPilot/ardupilot_wiki/common/source/docs/common-compass-setup-advanced.rst

    down into the ground when the throttle is raised
 -  Secure the copter (perhaps with tape) so that it does not move
 -  Turn on your transmitter and keep throttle at zero
--  Connect your vehicle's Lipo battery
+-  Connect your vehicle's LiPo battery
 -  Connect your flight controller to your computer with the usb cable
 -  **If using AC3.2:**